shahroudy/NTURGB-D/README.md

 ### Citation

-To cite "NTU RGB+D" dataset, please use this bibtex record:
+To cite our datasets, please use the following bibtex records:

 ```
 @inproceedings{Shahroudy_2016_NTURGBD,